 Reason #3: Your Support Gets More Children Outdoors

-- Children love out Natural Playground at the Leonard Schine Preserve in Westport and hundreds of families have participated in our Short Hikes for Short People.
+- Hundreds of families have participated in our Short Hikes for Short People.
 See the Children's Activities section to learn how you can get your kids outside.

 |Nature through a child's eyes|

 Reason #4: Your Support Creates Local Adventures

 - Our 1,009 acre Trout Brook Valley Conservation Area has 20 miles of trails for hikers, x-country skiers, runners, mountain bikers, birders and equestrians.

 - ALT educational hikes are a great way to explore the outdoors on our 45 trailed nature preserves.